Trump signs $8.3B bill to combat coronavirus outbreak in US

 Democrats said other steps may be needed if the outbreak continues to worsen.

-“This may be a first step because we have issues that relate to unemployment insurance for people who are put out of work.”
-Pelosi said as she signed the bill to send it to Trump.
+“This may be the first step because we have issues that relate to unemployment insurance for people who are put out of work,” Pelosi said as she signed the bill to send it to Trump.

 “We have only about 27% of people in this country who have paid sick days.
 So if they have to go home what is going to happen to them and their families?” said Rep. Rosa DeLauro, D-Conn.